 Does Finasteride, Minoxidil, Tretinoin Cure Hair Loss?

-Have you been researching hair loss and thinning recently?
+Have you been researching for hair loss cure recently?
 You have surely found many hair loss solutions and probably see Minoxidil, Finasteride, and Tretinoin pop up frequently.
-What exactly do these prescription medications and other hair loss topical solutions do for your hair?
+But, what exactly do these prescription medications and other hair loss topical solutions do for your hair?
+Read on to find out.

 The Basics: Minoxidil stimulates hair growth, slows additional balding, and improves blood flow to the hair follicles by widening blood vessels.
 A 6% Minoxidil solution promotes hair growth by reactivating dormant follicles.